samayethali/hacker-news-summary/README.md

 ### Docker Deployment

+> **Note**: If you're upgrading from a previous version, run the `./rebuild-and-run.sh` script to apply the latest fixes for cross-architecture compatibility.

-The application now provides three distinct deployment profiles to suit different environments:
+The application provides three distinct deployment profiles to suit different environments:

 #### 1. Development Mode